Gruntfuggly/todo-tree/README.md

 Grouping by tag doesn't work for markdown task list items as there is no tag to group with.
 The tree will show the files alongside the tag groups.

+Tracking the file in the tree view does not work when grouping by tag (as there can be multiple entries for each file).

 ### Credits

 Uses a modified version of <a href="https://www.npmjs.com/package/ripgrep-js">ripgrep-js</a>.